BITSS-OPA/opa-deworming/04_givewell_review.md

 used to track groups, like geographies, time, and other catergories.
 For example $Q^{i}_{2}$ represents the second quantity described in this analysis (total adjusted number childred dewormed per year) in location $i$.
 At the end of each description we will show in parenthesis the original location of the parameter in GiveWell's spreadsheets (using the notation `file, sheet number, cell`[^1]).

 ### Costs ("$C$")
-Here is a description of costs
-Additional narrative of cost
-Additional edits from Grace this will be an issue
-This comments are great.

 ```r